KESHAV-CHANDEL-07/ml-from-scratch/README.md

 ## 🚀 What's Next

-* Phase 6: Logistic Regression with multiclass (softmax)
+* Phase 7: Random Forest from scratch with bagging
-* Phase 7: Apply scikit-learn and compare results
+* Phase 8: K-Nearest Neighbors from scratch

 ---